Characterizing Web Search in The Age of Generative AI: Supplementary Analysis of Generative Search Outputs

 \section{Supplementary Analysis of Generative Search Outputs}

 For GPT-based models, the API allows specifying a \textit{search context size} parameter with values \texttt{low}, \texttt{medium}, and \texttt{high}.
-This parameter controls the amount of external web information the model retrieves and integrates into its response, affecting cost, response quality, and latency.\footnote{\url{https://aiengineerguide.com/blog/openai-web-search-tool/}} Larger context sizes are expected to produce more comprehensive—but slower and more expensive—answers.
+This parameter controls the amount of external web information the model retrieves and integrates into its response, affecting cost, response quality, and latency.\footnote{\url{https://aiengineerguide.com/blog/openai-web-search-tool/}} Larger context sizes are expected to produce more comprehensive, but slower and more expensive, answers.
 Although this parameter has since been deprecated, we analyze its effects across the available settings (\texttt{low}, \texttt{medium}, \texttt{high}).

-\xhdr{No Impact on Sourcing.} Across all datasets, the search context size does not significantly affect whether a web search is performed (see \Cref{fig:numSearches}) or the number of links retrieved per query (see \Cref{fig:radiusNumLinks}).
-Similarly, the average popularity rank of the retrieved domains remains stable across context sizes (see \Cref{fig:radiusRank}).
-These findings suggest that increasing the search context size does not expand the range or diversity of sources accessed by the model.
+\xhdr{Minimal Impact of Search Context Size.} Across all datasets, varying the search context size does not materially affect sourcing or response content.
+The likelihood of performing a web search, the number of retrieved links per query, and the popularity rank of retrieved domains remain stable across context sizes.
+Similarly, response length and topic coverage show no meaningful variation.
+For example, \gptsearch achieves average concept coverage of $78\%$, $78\%$, and $77\%$ for \texttt{low}, \texttt{medium}, and \texttt{high} settings, respectively, while \gptnormal remains at $71\%$ throughout.
+We also observe notable overlap in the concepts retrieved across different context sizes.

-\xhdr{No Significant Changes in Content.} We also find no substantial differences in the lengths of the generated responses across context sizes (see Figure~\ref{fig:radiusLen}).
-Concept coverage per response remains nearly constant: for \gptsearch, the average coverage is $78\%$, $78\%$, and $77\%$ for \texttt{low}, \texttt{medium}, and \texttt{high}, respectively; for \gptnormal, it is consistently around $71\%$.
-Moreover, there is notable overlap in the concepts retrieved across different context sizes.
 On \wildchat, for instance, the average concept overlap between any two context settings is approximately $65\%$.